 \subsection{Backbone for camera views}

 A fully-convolutional network (denoted as FCN-7) is used on each camera view to extract image feature maps or estimate a corresponding view-level density map.
 The FCN-7 settings are shown in Table \ref{table:FCN-7_fusion_module}.
-For the ablation study, CSR-Net is also used as backbone (see Section \ref{text:CSRnet}).
+For the ablation study, \zqq{CSR-Net \citep{li2018csrnet} and LCC \citep{liu2020adaptive} are also used as feature backbone (see Section \ref{text:CSRnet}).}